Your guide to personal loans in South Africa

 Term loans come with a set loan term such as 24 months.
 You will need to make a monthly instalment on the loan until your loan term is up and your debt is settled.

 Revolving loans do not have a set loan term and allow you to borrow money once you have repaid a certain amount or percentage of your initial loan back.
 Revolving loans work like credit cards but can offer much larger sums of money, up to R300,000.

 How much interest will I pay on a personal loan?

-According to the National Credit Act a short-term loan is any loan of R8,000 or less with a loan term not exceeding 6 months.
-For this types of loan you may not be charged more than 5% interest per month or, a total of 30% over the maximum 6 month loan term period.
+According to the National Credit Act, a short-term loan is any loan of R8,000 or less with a loan term not exceeding 6 months.
+For this type of loan, you may not be charged more than 5% interest per month or, a total of 30% over the maximum 6-month loan term period.

 When it comes to larger unsecured personal loans the National Credit Act stipulates that lenders may not charge more than the current repurchase rate x 2.2 plus 20%.
 The current repurchase rate is sitting at 6.5%.

 Taking the above into consideration the actual rate that a provider will offer you will be entirely based on your own credit score and affordability.
 All major South African banks have their own guidelines, affordability checks and requirements and you may find that you’ll qualify for a better rate at one bank and be completely rejected by another.